 On causes, remedies & treatments of inadequate natural production of saliva

-The major importance of proper salivary flow has been discussed at Tooth remineralisation & demineralisation, saliva & pH: 5 major prerequisites for dental health and stopping & reversing tooth decay.
+The major importance of proper salivary flow has been discussed at Tooth remineralisation & demineralisation, saliva & pH: (at least) 6 major prerequisites for dental health and stopping & reversing tooth decay.
 The following lists possible reasons for a lack of salivary flow as well as natural remedies and treatment suggestions.

 Causes of dry mouth

 An obvious cause with an equally easy remedy.

 - Alcohol and nicotine both "help" to dry out your mouth.

 Both OTC and prescription drugs are a common cause of dry mouth.
 Eyedrops (e. g. atropine) prescribed for instance against allergies and some or all painkillers (opiods etc.) as well as antihistamines, various antidepressants, antihypertensives, diuretics, benzodiazepines, protease inhibitors, proton pump inhibitors, Interleukin-2, retinoids, didanosine, phenothiazines, cannabinoids and decongestants (ephedrine etc.) all contain substances that hinder/impact salivary production.
 In fact, according to the book "Oral and Maxillofacial Pathology" (2nd edition) by dentists Neville, Damm et al., 126 of the 200 most prescribed drugs (in the US) induce dry mouth, and the higher the number of ANY medications taken (so-called polypharmacy), the higher the likelihood of suffering from dry mouth.